 location, you’ve got idea about vendor and data center location,

-mount-as should tell how its getting mounted into your overall application hierarchy.
-To elaborate, consider that your application is a single Unix machine.
-Multiple devices (i.e. devices/servers/clusters/vpc) will be mounted gradually so that your application can scale and support multiple functionalities.
-So, you need an uniform way to mount a particular device (i.e. technology stack) into your machine (i.e. application).
+mount-as should tell how its getting mounted into your overall application hierarchy or organization network topology (i.e. private IPv4 address space).
+To elaborate, consider that your application starts with a single Unix machine and many other conceptual machines/topologies (e.g. devices/servers/clusters/vpc) will be mounted gradually so that your application can scale and support multiple functionalities.
+So, you need an uniform way to mount a particular device (i.e. technology stack) into your machine (i.e. application) to manage them in the long run.

 The codes for mounting parameter might be: